dat-ecosystem/dat/readme.md

 ### Why not just use `git`?

-There are both technical and cultural reasons as to why I am not building on top of `git`.
+There are both technical and cultural reasons as to why I am not satisfied with `git` as the end-all-be-all open data tool.
 The cultural reasons are far more important, but I include the technical reasons here also.

 #### Technical limitations